 Step 1: Pre-Engagement Analysis

-Before even planning a test, it’s imperative that you along with your security provider discuss topics such as the scope of the test, budget, objectives, etc. Without these, there won’t be clear enough direction of the test and will result in a lot of wasted effort
+Before even planning a test, it’s imperative that you along with your security provider discuss topics such as the scope of the test, budget, objectives, etc. Without these, there won’t be a clear enough direction for the test, and will result in a lot of wasted effort

 Step 2: Information gathering

 Before commencing the pentest, the tester will attempt to find all publicly available information about the system and anything that would help in breaking in.
 These would assist in creating a plan of action as well as reveal potential targets.

 Step 3: Vulnerability assessment